 There are concerns about the conservation of some of these plants and the sustainability of wild-harvesting.
 In our program, we work with botanists and other forest scientists to study the effects of wild-harvesting on native populations and how cultivation of some of these herbs might reduce pressure on the wild populations.
 To many people, this would appear to be a “no-brainer”; just grow the plants and leave the wild ones along!
 But it is not that simple.
 Here is a link to a recent article entitled “The Wild World of Wildcrafting”.
 It does of great job of explaining this complicated business and culture.

 But at the same time, there are big efforts underway to train more people to be “forest farmers” of native medicinal herbs, mushrooms, and other forest products.
 One of the biggest projects in the eastern US is the Appalachian Beginning Forest Farmers Coalition of which we are very much engaged.
 This is a multi-state project with university, non-profit, and business partners.
-We have a very active role in this project and just this fall we held a weekend-long beginning forest farmer workshop at Warren Wilson College in Swannanoa, NC; a weekend-long workshop on value-added forest products at Montreat Conference Center in Montreat, NC; a 2.5 hour workshop on forest farming at the Sustainable Agriculture Conference in Durham, NC; we taught at the Transylvania County Ginseng Workshop in Mills River; and we exhibited at and sponsored the Organic Ginseng Workshop last weekend in Marshall, NC.
+We have a very active role in this project and in the fall of 2017 we held a weekend-long beginning forest farmer workshop at Warren Wilson College in Swannanoa, NC; a weekend-long workshop on value-added forest products at Montreat Conference Center in Montreat, NC; a 2.5 hour workshop on forest farming at the Sustainable Agriculture Conference in Durham, NC; we taught at the Transylvania County Ginseng Workshop in Mills River; and we exhibited at and sponsored the Organic Ginseng Workshop in Marshall, NC.
 All of these events were well-attended by enthusiastic people looking to generate income by growing native medicinal herbs in their woodlands.

 If any of this is of interest to you, I encourage you to take a few minutes to read this article “The Wild World of Wildcrafting” and consider joining the Appalachian Beginning Forest Farmers Coalition .